FiN: A Smart Grid and Power Line Communication Dataset: Patterns, Trends in FiN Dataset

 During the full 21 months of collecting data many different trends, events and pattern could be observed.
 In general, all events are classified into different groups based on two characteristics.
 The first is the periodicity, that is, whether an event occurs once or in a periodic scheme.
 The second is the time scope of an event, that is, whether an event takes place in a scope of hours, days, months or even if it lasts for ever on.
 For example: Figure \ref{fig:fuse_failure1} shows the SNR pattern of a fuse failure that takes place once and has a lasting effect.\\

 However, it is not possible to fully outline the reasons of anomalies, as it is not known what effects will be visible in the data.
 While the reason for a switching operation in the grid is obvious, most of the sources of interference remain unknown.
 Since even the operators of the electricity grid have no economic means to determine the causes, this information cannot be provided.
 Basic physical factors, like signal reflection e.g. at joints, as well as poorly shielded electronics are therefore assumed to be the main cause of the general connection quality and most interference sources.
+Contrary to our expectations, however, no significant influence due to the load could be noticed.
+Although there are fluctuations within a day, these do not correlate with the expected standard load profile.
 The following is an overview of different groups of visible behaviours.